Montenegro Travel Guide

 Taxi

-There are no Uber, Lyft, or other ride hailing apps in Montenegro, so you’ll need to use a standard taxi.
+There are no Uber, Lyft, so you’ll need to use a standard taxi or download the TeslaGoApp and ride in an Tesla (pricing is not exact), or ask about the latest ride hailing apps.
 Always make sure to use an official taxi that has a meter.
 Unofficial or “wild taxis” resort to well, wild practices.
 Use them at your own risk.
-Your hotel or Airbnb can help advise on the best taxi companies to call by city.
+Your hotel or Airbnb can help advise on the best taxi companies and apps to use by city.
 See scams above.

 Water Taxis